Will-Sanz/portfolio/README.md

 # Portfolio Website

-This repository contains a simple portfolio website that you can use to showcase your coding projects.
+A minimalist single-page portfolio built with HTML and CSS.

 ## Features

+- Split layout with name and navigation on the left and biography on the right
+- Vertical menu linking to Projects, Info and Contact sections
+- Dark mode toggle
-- Responsive design with a clean layout.
+- Responsive design with a subtle left-to-right gradient background
-- Projects section generated dynamically via JavaScript.
-- Interactive project details shown in a modal window.
-- Professional color scheme using navy and grey tones.
-- Hero section with a call-to-action button.
-- Easy to customize and extend.

 ## Usage

-Open `index.html` in a web browser to view the portfolio.
-Edit `script.js` to add your own projects and update contact information in `index.html`.
-Click a project card to see more details in a modal window.
+Open `index.html` in your browser to view the portfolio.
+Edit the HTML to add your own projects and information.